-Know your conjunctions—words and phrases that describe the relationship between words—and use them throughout your essay, to effect seamless transitions between ideas and paragraphs.
-At no point in your essay should you move abruptly from one idea to another without including an appropriate transition.
+Know your conjunctions—words and phrases that describe the relationships between words—and use them throughout your Essay.
+Your Essay needs to have seamless transitions between ideas and paragraphs.
+At no point should you move abruptly from one idea to another without including an appropriate transition.

-There’s a very good chance that at some point in the writing of your essay, you’ll need to quote the prompt, or one of the perspectives you’re discussing.
+There’s a good chance that, at some point in the writing of your Essay, you’ll need to quote the prompt or one of the perspectives you’re discussing.
 This is fine.
-Just keep the quotation to a minimum and be sure to include quotation marks and a line citation.
+Just keep the quotation as short as possible, and be sure to include quotation marks and a line citation.

-The ACT Essay graders won’t just be analyzing your argument.
+The Essay graders won’t just be analyzing your argument.
 They’ll also be grading the quality of your writing, which includes your spelling and grammar.
 You’re likely to have made a few mistakes throughout the course of writing the essay, so, ideally, you should go back at the end to check for, and correct, mistakes.

 If you do spot errors, there’s no need to erase them or to scribble them out.
 The best way to correct yourself is to write a clean, simple line through the mistake, and then include the correction above with a carrot (^), or write the correction next to your mistake.
 Trying to erase or scribble makes your exam booklet look sloppy, which could cost you points.